sevakmaheshr/pacman/README.md

 * a lot of score very quickly
 * a lot of lives very quickly (although you start with just 1 life - but the game is so easy during that life that you will soon accumulate tons of lives for the future)

+I have also cleaned up the lives, score and level part of the UI to suit my needs.

 Unfortunately, within a short while after starting the game, it gets kinda hard.
 You will see when you play the game.

 So, how do you play the game?